Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 <a name="authcode"/>
 ## Receive an authorization code in your reply URL page

-*Remove hypen in "signs-in", and remove "Azure".*
 After the user signs in, the flow returns the browser to the reply URL in your app.
-Azure appends an authorization code to the query string.

 The authorization code is provided in the `code` query string variable.

 ```javascript
 router.get('/<application reply url>', function (req, res, next) {